IHE/ITI.PIXm/input/pagecontent/volume-1.md

 ### 1:41.2.1 Delete Support on Server

-This option enables evironments to implement a Patient Identifier Cross-referencing including the removal of patient identity data in an interoperable manner.
+This option enables environments to implement a Patient Identifier Cross-referencing including the removal of patient identity data in an interoperable manner.

+A Patient Identity Source that supports this option shall implement the Patient Identity Feed FHIR [ITI- 104] Remove Patient transaction defined in [ITI TF-2: 3.104.4.3](ITI-104.html#2310443-remove-patient).

 A Patient Identifier Cross-reference Manager that supports this option shall implement the Patient Identity Feed FHIR [ITI- 104] Remove Patient transaction defined in [ITI TF-2: 3.104.4.3](ITI-104.html#2310443-remove-patient).